Duane Arnold Energy Center: Known problems

-The Mark I containment was undersized in the original design; the Nuclear Regulatory Commission's Harold Denton estimated a 90% probability of explosive failure if the pressure containment system were ever needed in a severe accident.
+The Mark I containment was undersized in the original design; the NRC's Harold Denton estimated a 90% probability of explosive failure if the pressure containment system were ever needed in a severe accident.
 This design flaw may have been the reason that the tsunami in 2011 led to explosions and fire in Fukushima Daiichi nuclear disaster.

 Accident analysis

-In 2010, the Nuclear Regulatory Commission estimated that the risk of an earthquake causing core damage to the reactor at Duane Arnold was 1 in 31,250 each year.
+In 2010, the NRC estimated that the risk of an earthquake causing core damage to the reactor at Duane Arnold was 1 in 31,250 each year.

-In 2013, in response to the Fukushima Daiichi nuclear disaster, the Nuclear Regulatory Commission ordered Duane Arnold "to install a reliable hardened venting capability for pre-core damage and under severe accident conditions, including those involving a breach of the reactor vessel by molten core debris" due to the similarity in reactor design.
+In 2013, in response to the Fukushima Daiichi nuclear disaster, the NRC ordered Duane Arnold "to install a reliable hardened venting capability for pre-core damage and under severe accident conditions, including those involving a breach of the reactor vessel by molten core debris" due to the similarity in reactor design.

 Community impact

 DAEC employed hundreds of people in the Cedar Rapids area.
 Some of these workers are represented by the International Brotherhood of Electrical Workers, others by Security, Police and Fire Professionals of America.

 Emergency warning towers are maintained by DAEC and provide a means for tornado warnings as well as plant emergencies.
 The Emergency Planning organization at DAEC works with local, county, and state officials to maintain an emergency plan.
 The emergency plan can be found in the front of area phonebooks.
-Drills are conducted on a regular basis in accordance with requirements from the Nuclear Regulatory Commission (NRC) and the Federal Emergency Management Agency (FEMA).
+Drills are conducted on a regular basis in accordance with requirements from the NRC and the U.S. Federal Emergency Management Agency (FEMA).

 Tax revenues from DAEC amount to about 1% of the total revenues for Linn County, Iowa.
 Pleasant Creek Reservoir, a 410 acre lake, was developed by Alliant Energy and the Iowa Conservation Commission to provide a recreation area and act as a source of cooling water during times of low flow in the Cedar River.

 While the DAEC site covers 500 acre, only a portion of that is used for power production.
 The remainder is leased to farmers for crop production or is left in its natural habitat.

 In 2014, the Nuclear Energy Institute released a study showing the positive impact of DAEC on the economy and environment.
 Key findings are listed below.